BlBoyer/PosEr/readme.md

 This module will setup a folder for __'oh-my-posh'__ prompts, <font color="magenta">but it is not required to use it</font>.
 If you don't have it, you can get it [__here__](https://ohmyposh.dev/).
 You should install nerdfonts if you plan on using __'oh-my-posh'__.

 Find the '__Prompts__' folder.
 You can add your prompt themes here for later use with the module.
+<font color="green">*PosEr will move any prompts initially in your profile directory on installation.</font>
 &nbsp;

 <mark>*You can use aliases for the following commands, see [*__Aliases__*](#use-the-aliases).</mark>